angadhn/MySite/_notes/Moravec's Paradox.md

 title:  "Moravec's Paradox"
 ---

-> Human beings face ever more complex and urgent problems, and their effectiveness in dealing with these problems is a matter that is critical to the stability and continued progress of society.
->
-> Doug Engelbart, 1961

 Over lunch, I watched Chelsea Finn
 [discuss Moravec's Paradox](https://www.wired.com/video/watch/5-levels-computer-scientist-explains-one-concept-in-5-levels-of-difficulty)
 with people across age and skills groups from kids to expert researchers.
 It is the idea that humans